Exam Access Arrangements

-The student’s exam centre will complete the Joint Council for Qualifications (JCQ) Form 8, Section A outlining the student’s needs and usual way of working.
+The student’s exam centre will complete the Joint Council for Qualifications (JCQ) Form 8, Part 1 outlining the student’s needs, persistence of any difficulties and the usual way of working in the classroom.
 This needs to be completed before an exam access assessment can take place.
-A specialist assessor will then investigate the student’s level of skills that may be required in exams, including reading, memory and working speed.
-Form 8, section C is then completed.
-This will be used by the exam centre as evidence when they apply for concessions such as additional time, or a reader or scribe.
+A specialist assessor will then investigate the student’s level of skills in areas such as reading, spelling, memory or working speed.
+Form 8, Part 2 is then completed.
+This will be used by the exam centre as evidence when they apply for concessions such as additional time or a scribe.

 This level of assessment does not provide a diagnosis of dyslexia

 It provides evidence about weaknesses that may create inequality between candidates sitting the exams.